 Walk along the north side of the pond until the 2.9-mile mark.
 At this point, turn left for the Cathedral Trail to return to your starting point behind the visitor center.

 If you look at the trail map, you’ll note that there are many, many ways to create a longer or shorter hike depending on what you’re looking for on a given day.

 I also recommend using the AllTrails map so you can see at-a-glance where you can turn for a shortcut or a larger loop as you are hiking along the trails.

 I kept to the far west side of the nature preserve since it was closest to the visitor center, but there is a lot to see and explore on the east side, too.

 From the visitor center, this Northern Virginia hike took me just over one hour to complete, including time spent snapping a few photos here and there along the trails.

-Banshee Reeks Nature Preserve is a hidden gem in Loudoun County.
+Banshee Reeks Nature Preserve is a great place to go hiking in Ashburn.
 It’s mostly shaded and very quiet.
 It’s a nice place to escape for an hour or two.